ournetworks/ournetworks.ca/conference/recorded-talks.md

   - "/2018/conference/recorded-talks"
 ---

 Watch the recorded talks from Our Networks 2018 below!
-We want to again thank our A/V volunteers, without whom sharing these videos would not have been possible, Yurko, Elon, Benedict, and Hank.
+We want to again thank our A/V volunteers, without whom sharing these videos would not have been possible: [Yurko Jaremko](https://github.com/darkdrgn2k), [Henry Wilkinson](https://github.com/Shrinks99), [Elon Li](https://github.com/ASoTNetworks), and [Benedict Lau](https://github.com/benhylau).

 Full archive of videos are available: